Health and care services in central Lancashire are delivered by a range of commissioners and providers.

 Lancashire Care NHS Foundation Trust (opens in a new window) provides an integrated community and mental health service, with community services commissioned by the Clinical Commissioning Groups (CCGs).
 Its services span a geographical area that encompasses 1.4 million people, and includes services within the remit of adult community, adult mental health and children and families.

-There are two CCGs in our area; Greater Preston and Chorley and South Ribble.
+There are two CCGs in our area; Greater Preston CCG (opens in a new window) and Chorley and South Ribble CCG (opens in a new window).
 The CCGs have full delegated responsibility from NHS England to commission GP primary medical services, while NHS England commissions specialised services directly.

 The North West Ambulance Service (opens in a new window) (NWAS) provides accident and emergency services to those in need of emergency medical treatment and transport, 365 days a year.
 NWAS also provides non-emergency patient transport services (opens in a new window) for those patients who require non-emergency transport to and from hospital and who are unable to travel unaided because of their medical condition or clinical need.
 The NHS 111 helpline and online service is also delivered by NWAS too.